Develop a comparative framework for the study of emerging cities across the world;

 Distinguish what is "urban" about emerging cities.

-Currently the three teams (Ghana, Tunisia, Brazil) are implementing focus group discussions to gain a better understanding of THING.
-We are also working on the first paper for the project which will lay the conceptual foundation for all future work.
+Currently the three teams (Ghana, Tunisia, Brazil) are processing focus group transcripts and preparing for an upcoming household survey.
+We are also working on the first paper for the project which will provide a review of political change in smaller cities.

 Researcher at the Governance and Local Development Institute at the University of Gothenburg and Associate Professor of Politics at the University of San Francisco.